-- 4.19 The Boots site straddles the boundaries of Broxtowe and Nottingham City and has been designated as an Enterprise Zone and a priority for delivery.
+- 4.20 The Boots site straddles the boundaries of Broxtowe and Nottingham City and has been designated as an Enterprise Zone and a priority for delivery.
 The site has high abnormal costs associated with development due to flood risk, contamination and the need for access improvements.
-A partnership approach between the councils, Boots, the Homes and Communities Agency, the Department for Communities and Local Government and the D2N2 Enterprise partnership has secured significant funding (including Growing Places Fund Ioan), to support site delivery. - 4.20 Outline planning permission for a mixed use scheme has been secured alongside detailed permission for site remediation and infrastructure which is underway.
+A partnership approach between the councils, Boots, Homes England, the Department for Communities and Local Government and the D2N2 Enterprise partnership has secured significant funding (including Growing Places Fund loan), to support site delivery. - 4.21 Outline planning permission for a mixed use scheme has been secured alongside detailed permission for site remediation and infrastructure which is underway.
 A detailed site appraisal for this site was prepared as part of the Development Management process on which S106 contributions were considered and therefore a separate appraisal has not been prepared for this site.